actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 With the explanation above in mind, a small p-value therefore tells us such that the test statistics we observed, and it's tails is very extreme and unlikely to occur under the null hypothesis.

 If the null hypothesis were to be true, the probability of the observed test statistic and it's extremes occuring under the null hypothesis should be fairly large.
 The fact that the probability of the observed test statistic and it's extremes occuring is very rare on the distribution under the null, should allow us to question whether the null is correct.
-This is equivalent to saying that even though the null had predicted your observed test statistic to be very unlikely occurence, you still observed it through your dataset, suggesting $H_0$ might not be the best explanation for the data.
+This is equivalent to saying that even though the null had predicted your observed test statistic to be an unlikely occurence, yet you still observed it through your dataset, suggesting $H_0$ might not be the best explanation for the data.

 Hence, a small probability value is seen as "evidence" to reject the null hypothesis.
-"Sufficient evidence" meaning to say that it is not $100%$ true that the null hypothesis is false, it is only that we do not have sufficient evidence (based on observed data) to accept the null hypothesis.
+"Evidence" does not tell us $100%$ that the null hypothesis is false, simply that the evidence we received (based on observed data) shows that we should reject the null hypothesis.

-Linking this to the significance level, we can look at this as the threshold of how large of a p-value or in other words, how extreme can an observation be in order to consider that it does not belong to the distribution.
+Linking this to the significance level, we can look at this as the threshold of how large of a p-value or in other words, how extreme can an observation be in order to consider that it does not belong to the distribution under the null.
 In most literature, a 5% significance level is deemed enough to draw a conclusion.
 In other words, if the probability of obtaining an equal or more extreme test statistic than observed is less than 5%, then we have sufficient evidence to reject the null hypothesis.

-# Types of tests
+# Types of statistical tests

+There are sev

 # The Maximum Likelihood Concept